China soccer boom sparks online gambling craze

 In the run-up to the UEFA European Football Championship final in Paris next Sunday, Chinese police say they have seen a surge in illegal gambling online.
 In a single bust last week, police in southern Guangdong arrested 147 people and froze funds worth nearly 100 million yuan ($15 million).

-On Sunday, the Public Security Ministry said it had detained 236 people across four provinces involved in illegal online betting on the championship.

-Alibaba and Tencent acknowledge the issue and have anti-gambling systems in place to spot illegal behavior.
+Alibaba and Tencent acknowledge the issue and have anti-gambling systems in place to spot illegal behaviour.

-Ant Financial, the Alibaba affiliate which operates Alipay, has a three-tiered system to spot gambling, with computer systems analyzing user behavior and a line of human checks.
+Ant Financial, the Alibaba affiliate which operates Alipay, has a three-tiered system to spot gambling, with computer systems analysing user behaviour and a line of human checks.

 "If we find suspicious accounts, then we are going to freeze the account directly.
 It only takes a few hours from the first to the last step," said spokeswoman Miranda Shek, adding the firm was looking to add more anti-gambling staff.